-This program prepares individuals to apply technical knowledge and skills to repair, service, and maintain diesel engines in vehicles such as Heavy Duty Trucks over one-ton classification, buses, ships, railroad locomotives, and equipment; as well as stationary diesel engines in electrical generators and related equipment.
+This program prepares individuals to apply technical knowledge and skills to repair, service and maintain diesel engines in vehicles such as heavy-duty trucks over 1-ton classification, buses, ships, railroad locomotives and equipment, as well as stationary diesel engines in electrical generators and related equipment.

-Graduates of this pathway should be prepared to take professional licensure exams, which correspond to certain programs of study, and to enter careers as entry-level technicians in the transportation industry.
+Graduates of this pathway should be prepared to take professional licensure exams, which correspond to certain programs of study, and to become entry-level technicians in the transportation industry.

-Heavy Equipment and Transport Technologies, Agricultural Systems Technology, Construction Systems Technology, and Heavy Equipment Operation, Management and Service are limited enrollment programs which have unique admission requirements, policies, procedures, schedules, and deadlines which are subject to change.
-Interested applicants for our limited enrollment programs should complete the entire application process including placement testing and review with an Academic Advisor.
-The Advisor will go over essential information and give you a Limited Enrollment Student Checklist which outlines and directs you to the next steps for limited enrollment programs.
-When meeting with your program advisors, be sure to bring your Limited Enrollment Student Checklist with you.
+Heavy Equipment and Transport Technologies, Agricultural Systems Technology and Construction Systems Technology are limited-enrollment programs and have unique admission requirements, policies, procedures, schedules and deadlines.
+Interested applicants for our limited-enrollment programs should complete the entire application process, including placement testing and review with an academic advisor.
+The advisor will go over essential information and give you a Limited-Enrollment Student Checklist, which outlines and directs you to the next steps for limited-enrollment programs.
+When meeting with your program advisors, be sure to bring your checklist with you.

 Interested applicants for any of our limited-enrollment programs should email Paige Kearns at [email protected]